akej74/ksp-mod-analyzer/README.md

 - Analyse which mods are available on only SpaceDock and/or Curse

 ### Design
-- Pyton 3 with PyQt 5 for the user interface
+- Python 3 with PyQt 5 for the user interface